 - Arrange for someone to drive you to and from your plastic surgeon’s office on the day of the surgery.
 You can also pre-schedule a tax or car service if no one is available to give you a ride.

 - Fill up your freezer with plenty of ice bags, as these will help bring down post-op swelling.

 - Check to see if your surgeon will be providing you with a post-op surgical bra.
 If not, you’ll need to get one, since you won’t be able to wear your normal bras for 4 to 6 weeks after your operation.

-To learn more about what you should do to prepare for breast augmentation surgery, schedule a consultation with board-certified plastic surgeon Dr. Rudy Coscia at his new plastic surgery practice in Granite Bay, CA. Dr. Coscia’s practice also serves the greater Roseville and Sacramento metro areas.
+To learn more about what you should do to prepare for breast augmentation surgery, schedule a consultation with board-certified plastic surgeon Dr. Rudy Coscia at his new plastic surgery practice in Granite Bay, CA. Dr. Coscia’s practices also serve Coeur d’Alene and the Sacramento metro area.
 Granite Bay (916) 773-5559 and Sacramento (916) 929-1833